 Local-Global Task

-Description In the local–global task, a geometric figure often called a Navon figure (Navon, 1977), in which the lines of the ‘‘global’’ figure (e.g., a triangle) were composed of much smaller, ‘‘local’’ figures (e.g., squares), was presented on the computer screen.
-Depending on the color of the figure (either blue or black), participants were instructed to indicate by button press the number of lines (i.e., 1 for a circle, 2 for an X, 3 for a triangle, and 4 for a square) in the global, overall figure (blue) or the local, smaller figures (black).
+Description The local-global task measures […].
+In the local-global task, a geometric figure – often called a Navon figure (Navon, 1977) – in which the lines of the ‘‘global’’ figure (e.g., a triangle) are composed of much smaller, ‘‘local’’ figures (e.g., squares), is presented on the computer screen.
+Depending on the color of the figure (either blue or black), participants are instructed to indicate by button press the number of lines comprising the shape of the global, overall figure (blue) or the local, smaller figures (black; i.e., 1 for a circle, 2 for an X, 3 for a triangle, and 4 for a square).

-Identified Description The local-global task measures the ability to focus attention a specific feature while resisting distraction from other features, which are important putative aspects of self-regulation.
+Identified Description The local-global task measures the ability to focus attention on a specific feature while resisting distraction from other features, which is an important component of self-regulation.
 In the local-global task, subjects see large letters (e.g., H or X) made up of smaller letters (e.g., H or X).
-Subjects are instructed to respond to either the global feature, the large letter, or the local feature, the smaller letters that make up the larger letter, while ignoring the non-instructed feature.
-Subjects tend to be faster and more accurate when the local and global features match (e.g, an H made up of H’s) than when they differ (e.g., an H made up of X’s).
-This primary dependence measure, the local-global interference effect, is particularly large when subjects are asked to focus on the local level.
+Subjects are instructed to respond to either the global feature (the large letter) or the local feature( the smaller letters that make up the larger letter) while ignoring the non-instructed feature.
+Subjects tend to be faster and more accurate when the local and global features match (e.g., an H made up of H’s) than when they differ (e.g., an H made up of X’s).
+The local-global interference effect is particularly large when subjects are asked to focus on the local level.